lopezpdvn/lopezpdvn.github.io/pages/tech-notes/kdenlive.md

 - In window Render, check *More options*.
 Review all options since not all configuration is saved to the rendering profiles.

+## Project settings

+When you add clips that don't match the video project settings, Kdenlive usually automatically suggests changes to the project settings.
+If it doesn't, you will have to manually configure them by editing or creating a new project profile.

 ## Dealing with noise in rendered output

 Sometimes Kdenlive introduces an unwanted noise in the rendered outputs.
 The only way I know to eliminate such noise is to export the video and audio separately, and then merge with a third-party tool like ffmpeg.
 This Kdenlive exports the audio separately without the noise.

+For this to work, it is recommended to always better to work with separate video and audio signals.
+So, if your video clips are container files with audio, *split the audio*.

 Let `normal_export.mkv` be the normal rendered output with both audio and video, the one containing the noise.
 Click on *Render* and check box *More